Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Additional Experiment Resutls

 The videos in UCF-101 are mainly about human actions.
-To assess the generalization performance of our approach, we illustrate the demonstration of FlexTI2V synthesizing videos without humans in main paper Sec. \ref{sec:nonhuman} and Fig. \ref{fig:nonhuman}.
-We supplement extra examples in Fig. \ref{fig:additional_nonhuman}.
+To assess the generalization performance of our approach, we supplement extra examples of FlexTI2V synthesizing videos without humans in Fig. \ref{fig:additional_nonhuman}.
 Our approach seamlessly generalizes to the motion of objects showing strong generalization capability.